- Written by Emma Sharp on

-Each video still requires some sort of sound and it has been suggested by popular TikTok-ers that using ‘trending sounds’ or songs in the background of your videos is a good way to get your content featured on the coveted ‘For You’ page.
+If you want to know how to grow quickly on TikTok it is important to consider not only the visual of your video but also the sound.
+Each video still requires some sort of sound and it has been suggested by popular TikTokers that using ‘trending sounds’ or songs in the background of your videos is a good way to get your content featured on the coveted ‘For You’ page.

 Surprisingly ‘react’ and or duet style videos have a similar virality probability to original posted content.
 These styles of content are essentially where you respond to another user’s video or take the opportunity to add to it in some way, in video form.